AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-home-tasks-in-approved-planning-not-included.md

 ---
 # Home: Tasks in projects with Approved or Planning status are not included in My Tasks or Home Work List

+>[!NOTE]
+>
+>The Product team is currently evaluating this issue resolution.
+When this issue is resolved, it will be communicated in the Product Announcements and not with the Maintenance Updates.

 Tasks from projects that have the status Approved or Planning are not displayed in the following areas:

 * Classic Home: Work List